andriytyurnikov/btcgpuwallet/README.md

 The first idea of this project is provide an Open Source alternative for Browser, ran in Javascript & HTML.

 # Usage:
-	Import your Bip39 Mnemonic and select the type of Derivation Wallet (Jaxx, Copay, Mycelium, Treazor, Ledger, Electrum (Testing, dont working well), other BIP39 Wallet Or other BIP44 Wallet).
+Import your Bip39 Mnemonic and select the type of Derivation Wallet like (Jaxx, Copay, Mycelium, Treazor, Ledger, Electrum (Testing, dont working well), other BIP39 Wallet Or other BIP44 Wallet).

 Your browser convert the Bitcoin Address into Bitcoin Gold Address (Change the format, now start with "G").

 Your browser connect with some confident Bitcoins API like Blockchain.info or Blockcypher.com and check your balance!

  # Libraries and Credits:
 	- jQuery: https://jquery.com